Copyright © Cay S. Horstmann 2009

 Compile and run your program to make sure it still works.

-(and potentially other classes)
+Car and House (and potentially other classes)

 implement a common interface.
-Change the SuburbanScene
+Change the SuburbanScene as

 follows:

-method so that it draws the
+drawables that holds Drawable objectspaintComponent method so that it draws the

-elements of drawables
+elements of drawables.
+Car and

-array.
+House objects to the drawables array.
 Run your program to check that it draws the cars and houses.
 Attach the

-source code of the SuburbanScene
+source code of the SuburbanScene class to your lab report.

-method again.
+paintComponent method again.
 It should contain

 code similar to